yanfeng98/fork-Deepdive-llama3-from-scratch/README.md

 In this file, I implemented Llama3 from scratch, one tensor and matrix multiplication at a time.
 <br>
 Also, I'm going to load tensors directly from the model file that meta provided for Llama3 (Meta-Llama-3-8B), you need to download the weights before running this file.
 Here is the offical link to download the weights: https://llama.meta.com/llama-downloads/
+<br><br>
+Note 1: This project has adopted the model file download method based on Huggingface.
+You will see it in the loading model section below.
+Similarly, you can also download the models directly from the official website or ModelScope and other model download sources without running the model download code below.
 <br>
-Note: This project uses the original model files, that is, the models in the "original" folder of the downloaded model files.
+Note 2: This project uses the original model files, that is, the models in the "original" folder of the downloaded model files.
 <br><br>

 <h3>